 ABOUT THE AUTHOR

-I’m a happy, smiley, fun loving, adventurous, Australian mother to 3 daughters.
-I was involved in the snow industry from 1990 working in Australia and the US in a multitude of jobs incl marketing, media, accom, snowboard store owner.
-After living in Nagano for 11 years, I settled in Niigata 3 years ago.
+Maryanne is a happy, smiley, fun loving, adventurous, Australian mother to 3 daughters.
+She was involved in the snow industry from 1990 working in Australia and the US in a multitude of jobs including marketing, media, accommodation , snowboard store owner.
+After living in Nagano for 11 years, she settled in Niigata 3 years ago.